GaloyMoney/blink-mobile/README.md

 This repository is the mobile application of Galoy.
 It is build with [React Native](https://reactnative.dev/), and compatible on iOS and Android.

 ## Start

-type `react-native run-ios` or `react-native run-android` to run locally.
-Follow the instruction [getting started](https://reactnative.dev/docs/getting-started) to have the correct setup.
+Prerequisite -- Follow the instruction [getting started](https://reactnative.dev/docs/getting-started) to have the correct setup.

+cd into project folder

+type `npm install`

+`npx react-native start` to start metro.

+For android in a new terminal type `npx react-native run-android` or `react-native run-android`

+For ios type `react-native run-ios` or `npx react-native run-ios` to run locally.

 The app is built and push on Play Store / Android Store on demand with CircleCI.